Kick-start your finances: creating a budget

 Let’s create a budget.
 A budget is a tool that helps you manage your money.
 It shows you your full financial picture – the money you bring in each month and where you plan to spend it.
 It helps you determine what a want vs. a need is and shows you where you can cut expenses to ensure you only spend what you have.
-It also allows you to see where there may be any extra money that you can put towards reaching your overall goals (set in Challenge #1) quicker.
+It also allows you to see where there may be any extra money that you can put towards reaching your overall goals quicker.

-For Challenge #3, we will focus on creating an annual budget that works for you.
+This blog focuses on creating an annual budget that works for you.
 You can complete this challenge manually on a piece of paper or online.
 If doing online, here are several great budget templates that can assist you:

 - Conexus’ Budget Calculator